hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Not to average users.
 There are more refinements ... /case /reverse /drop /only.
 OK, maybe average user does not need to use them for simple cases.

 [20:42:33](#2jfyEp_kpdIk17klTu1ZJz2nVQEFOBFtnZrHeuNO_Lk) <hiiamboris (NOT THIS ONE)>:
 Average user doesn't have to bother with `map-each` at all.
-Everything can be done upon `forever` loop Ì†ΩÌ∏â
+Everything can be done upon `forever` loop üòâ

 [20:44:46](#iem4DWvFFFl31e1tXRNQqdXpMWAtWZqm36-gqcdgrkg) <greggirwin (Gregg Irwin)>:
 @hiiamboris with no object in sight, `/self` is a new concept.
 What does it apply to?
 And where most loops that take a body evaluate by default, `/eval` tells me that's not the case for `map-each`.
 I have to understand (yes, we all have to read docs sometimes) that `/self` is like `/into` and that I have to know a block result is the only thing `/eval` applies to.
 Our goal is to find a balance between ease of use and power.